weigert/splash/program/README.md

 # splash program
-splash provides an interface for creating a splash window, as well as a program that actually decides how to draw to these windows.

-Using the examples given in source, you can see how to build and compile a program that splash can then use.

-The compiled binaries are in the folder `exec`.
+splash itself provides the constructing of the raw "splash screen" OpenGL context.

+It also provides an interface for using the splash screen with your own custom shader programs via the "program" base class.

+You can write your own program by writing a derived class and pre-compiling it. splash can find the program and link it dynamically at run time if it is placed in `~/.config/splash/exec`.

+To see how to correctly write a derived class, check out these example modes.